n00bhaxor/EnrichMinds/README.md

 We are releasing this material as an instructional aid.
 It is meant solely as supplemental material and is not meant to replace any standardized curriculum or other teaching aid.

+This is a work in progress, and since there are only a couple of us, it's a slow work in progress.
+Don't like it?
+Don't use it.
+Think it could be better?
+Tell me how it could be better.
+Constructive criticism is appreciated.

 It is being released under CC BY-NC-SA: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode